-People get used to capturing personal video with little GoPro regardless of the length, content, framing and size, which makes trim crop edits a must do if they plan to upload and share some film moments to Instagram, YouTube, Facebook or other online sites.
-GoPro has worked out many projects for viewing, editing and sharing source GoPro footage easily, among which GoPro Studio is the best one for trimming and cropping GoPro Hero (7/6/5) video at one go.
+People get used to capturing personal video with little GoPro box regardless of the length, content, framing and size, which makes trim and crop edits a must do if they plan to upload and share them on the web like Instagram, YouTube, Facebook or other places.
+GoPro has worked out many projects for viewing, editing and sharing source GoPro footage easily, among which GoPro Studio is taken as the best to trim and crop GoPro (Hero 7/6/5) video at one go.

 Export original video from GoPro machine onto computer to standby.

 Open GoPro Studio and click "IMPORT NEW FILES" to browse and choose any source video to load to Studio.

 Play the video and click "Make In" and "Make Out" buttons respectively to do the rough trimming work for the first time (if you will trim it again later).
 And then click "ADD CLIP TO CONVERSION LIST" -> "CONVERT ALL".
 When conversion processing is finished, click "PROCEED TO SETP: 2" to continue.